marley19/Yvan.github.io/README.md

     <img src="/challenge/images/icon-luxury.svg" alt="">
             <h3>luxury</h3>
            <p> Cruise in the best car brands without the bloated prices.
-               enyoy the enhanced comfort of a luxury rentaland arrive  in style.
+               enjoy the enhanced comfort of a luxury rentaland arrive  in style.
            </p>
             <button class="btn">LEARN MORE</button>